makers-for-life/makair/README.md

 👋 _If you need help on this step, you may [open an issue](https://github.com/makers-for-life/makair/issues/new)._

+### 2. Control Unit Screen

+_🚧 Work In Progress.
+The Control Unit UI is coming as part of MakAir V2._

 ## 3️⃣ Flash the firmware

 ### 1. Ventilator Firmware